TOGAF® ADM Phase G - Ensure Value with Implementation Governance

 • How stakeholder priority and preference adjust in response to success, value, effort, and risk of change.
 (Stakeholder Requirements)

-Table from TOGAF 10 TOGAF Series Guide: Enterprise Architect's Guide to Developing Architecture
+Table 4 from TOGAF Series Guide: Enterprise Architect's Guide to Developing Architecture

 Phase G Bare Bones

 Architecture to support Strategy and architecture to support Portfolio will both have an Architecture Roadmap.
-The roadmap will identify change initiatives, portfolio, program, and project.
-It will clearly state synergies, terms of reference, and approaches.
-The Roadmap will govern their execution of change projects.
+It will state synergies, terms of reference, and approaches.

 A good target architecture will state Gap, Architecture Requirement Specification, and Control.
 An implementation project exists to fill the Gap.
 Failing to fill the Gap and the project is a waste of change resources.
 Architecture Specifications and Controls are constraints on the freedom of the implementation team.